alphaxaon/EventWrapper/README.md

 ### 1. Create a new event

-All you need is to specify a name for the event.
+All you need is to create a new instance of the MapEvent object.

 ```
-var event = new MapEvent("Event Name");
+var event = new MapEvent();
 ```

 ### 2. Specify the event's actions